-Veterans and dependents may qualify for in-state residents after an initial classification of out-of-state by providing additional information through the Section 702 Veterans “Choice Act” of 2014.
+Veterans and dependents may qualify for in-state residents after an initial classification of out-of-state by providing additional information through the Section 702 Veterans “Choice Act”.

 Under the Choice Act, a “covered individual” meets these qualifications:

-- A Veteran, dependent of a veteran, or a spouse/child using benefits under the Marine Gunnery Sergeant John David Fry Scholarship
+- A Veteran, dependent of a veteran, or a spouse/child using CH30 MGIB, CH33 Post 9/11 GI Bill® benefits, or Marine Gunnery Sergeant John David Fry Scholarship

 - “Lives” in the state in which the institution of higher learning is located, regardless of his/her formal state of residence

-NOTE: An active-duty veteran or a spouse/child of an active-duty veteran using transferred benefits under Section 702 is not a “covered individual” at this time.
+NOTE: An active-duty veteran under Section 702, not living in North Carolina at time of enrollment is not a “covered individual” at this time.

-If you have been classified as an out-of-state student for tuition purposes and would like to seek reclassification as an in-state student under Section 702 Veterans “Choice Act” of 2014, download and complete the Choice Act Reclassification Form found here.
+If you have been classified as an out-of-state student for tuition purposes and would like to seek reclassification as an in-state student under Section 702 Veterans “Choice Act,” download and complete the Choice Act Reclassification Form found here.

 Submit the form and copies of supporting documentation via: